-Solar radiation management reduces the sunlight and heat that hits the Earth.
+Some more radical solutions suggest using particulates to cool the Earth by blocking sunlight.
 For example, volcanoes send particulates into the stratosphere, where they remain for a year.
 When Mt.
-Pinatubo in the Philippines erupted in 1991, the Earth's temperature dropped by 0.4 to0.6 degrees Celsius.
-We would have to not only put the particulates into the stratosphere but maintain it for decades.
-Another problem is that the particulates destroy ozone, which protects the earth from cancer-producing radiation.
-Another problem is that it wouldn't reduce the effects of CO2 on the ocean.
-For example, it makes the ocean more acidic, which destroys coral reefs.
-It would also block solar energy, needed to make solar cell technology work.
+Pinatubo in the Philippines erupted in 1991, the Earth's temperature dropped by 0.4 to 0.6 C. But this strategy has major drawbacks.
+The particulates destroy ozone, which protects the earth from cancer-producing radiation.
+They wouldn't reduce the effects of CO2 on the ocean.
+For example, CO2 makes the ocean more acidic, which destroys coral reefs.
+The particulates would also block solar energy, needed to make solar cell technology work.